1coderookie/Kobra2PlusInsights/docs/hardware/frame.md

 You then also have to mount two stabilizer rods, one to each side.
 These ones should *not* be used to somewhat straighten out a tilted z-frame, they should only reinforce the whole construction.
 So, again: make sure the z-frame is mounted *perpendicular* to the baseframe, then add the stabilizer rods.
 Once everything is assembled, use the carpenter's square again to check if everything is properly aligned.

-The following picture shows the mounting bracket of the z-axis and the mounting point for the stabilizer rods from an underside point of view at one side of the printer.
+The following picture shows the mounting bracket of the z-axis and the mounting point for the stabilizer rods at the baseframe from an underside point of view at one side of the printer.

 ![Underside view mounting bracket](../assets/images/frame_K2Plus_z-frame-mount_web.jpg)